duykhoa/duykhoa.github.io/_posts/2020-09-09-from-ansible-to-k8s.md

 As those API, main app, static assets are all stateless component, it can be easily wiped out.
 Cache and Database aren't.
 They must retain the data even the pod is terminated.

-Let's discuss a bit more about the Database setup.

 ### From statefulset to Postgres HA cluster